International Programmes 2022/2023

 All applicants must submit a proof of sufficient English language skills.
 The accepted English proofs can be found here:

-Proof of German language skills is not mandatory for the application.
+Proof of German language skills is not needed for the application.

 Application deadline